vru2020/TM_HPE/README.md

  ## Models

 We release the pretrained models for academic purpose.
-You can download them from [Google Drive](https://drive.google.com/drive/folders/1SrZpoe__Q3YXdk_TrtcxeJzRQiKAWoT5).
+You can download them from.
 Unzip the .zip file in the ```/checkpoints``` directory.

 ## Citation